Mounjaro Online UK

 Usage & Dosage

-Mounjaro (tirzepatide) is given as a subcutaneous (under-the-skin) injection once weekly, on the same day each week.
-Injections can be given at any time of day, with or without food.
-Suitable injection sites are the abdomen, thigh, or upper outer arm — rotate the site each week to reduce local reactions.
+Mounjaro is administered as a subcutaneous injection once weekly, on the same day each week, at any time of day, with or without meals.

 Side Effects